Do you want to become a professional graphic designer or digital designer?

 Try and tell a story

 If possible, try and tell a story with each project in your portfolio.
-Think of it like a visual case study.
+Think of it as a visual case study.
 This helps to add context not only to your work but your work process and rationale.
 It will show how you approached a problem and solved it.

 Feel free to tailor your portfolio for specific jobs by looking at what the company themselves may want from you.